garygr2002/Rebalance/README.md

 I can only approximate the amount of time I have spent on this project.
 I am guessing an average of 20 hours per week over 60 weeks for a total of 1,200 man-hours.
 This project is solely my own work.

-### State of the Project

-After 13 months of work - to the end of February 2022 - I deemed the design, code and deployment activities of the project to be complete.
-I have allocated one man-month to fully document the project for professional showcase.
-My intention is to complete this work by the conclusion of March 2022.
-An observer will note progressive activity and growth in this markdown file and related documents during this time.
-Below you may find some portions of the markdown template that remain unedited.
-Stop by often for updates!

 ## Table of Contents

 - [Installation](#installation)